-Complaints 2.5 2 1.5 4.19 Is complaints 2 There was no information available Executive 0.5 0 Jul Aug Sep Oct Nov Dec Jan 2018 2019 Confidentiality is always maintained in relation to 4.17 is complaints information, including the identity of complainants, treated confidentially wherever possible or necessary?
+2 Complaints 2.5 Complaints Closed Complaints Received 1.5 1 0.5 Jul Aug Sep Oct Nov Dec Jan 2018 2019 4.19 Is complaints information, including the identity of complainants, treated confidentially wherever possible or necessary?
 (ISO 10002 4.7) Are procedures are in place to manage whistle-blower complaints in accordance with the Public Interest Disclosure Act?
-2 nere was no information available to suggest that confidentiality has been considered in terms of complaints and this should be included in future updates of the process.
+2 There was no information available to suggest that confidentiality has been considered in terms of complaints and this should be included in future updates of the process.
 No information on whistleblower complaints is included in the Shire complaints process.
-Managers Confidentiality is always maintained in relation to austomer complaints and requests.
-The complaints process includes details in relation to the actions to take to maintain confidentiality if the complaint is of confidential nature and details that all elements of th complaint are to be treated with confidentiality (including the identity of the complainant).
+Executive Managers Confidentiality is always maintained in relation to austomer complaints and requests.
+The complaints process includes details in relation to the actions to take to maintain confidentiality if the complaint is of a confidential nature and details that all elements of the complaint are to be treated with confidentiality (including the identity of the complainant).
 A Whisteblower policy was discussed with Executive Management who considered the matter was covered in the PID process and FOI process.

 4.23 Are details of reviews and actions taken to improve services published to staff and the public?
-(ISO 1 0002 & 6.3) 2 The quarterly report card is disculated widely and includes ICS statistics for customer service requests (including complaints), but does not look at individual cases or outcomes.
+(ISO 10002 8.6.3) 2 The quarterly report card is arculated widely and includes ICS statistics for customer service requests (including complaints), but does not look at individual cases or outcomes.
 Further it does not differentiate between complaints and work requests.
 Executive Managers Process mapping system is available to all staff to ensure they are following the process for managing ICS's and complaints.
 Weekly reporting is now occurring to monitor the requests and complaints received.
-Suggested changes are to be implemented into quarterly reporting (i.e. differentiate between complaints and requests) 426 Does the complaints manager or coordinator compile reports for senior management based on the analysis of the data, which include recommendations for: • complaint reduction strategies, or • improvements to business processes 2.5 Reports are compiled monthly (for elected members) and quarterly (for the report card), however these are both basis numerical reports and do not provide any level of detail that would support continuous improvement in this area.
+Suggested changes are to be implemented into quarterly reporting (i.e. differentiate between complaints and requests) 4.26 Does the complaints manager or coordinator compile reports for senior management based on the analysis of the data, which include recommendations for: • complaint reduction strategies, or • improvements to business processes 2.5 Reports are compiled monthly (for elected members) and quarterly (for the report card), however these are both basis numerical reports and do not provide any level of detail that would support continuous improvement in this area.
 Executive Manager Corporate Services Executive Assistant - CEO is now generating weekly reports for ICS's and complaints.
 Process improvements for managing complaints and ICS's are managed through Council's process mapping system which allows all staff to suggest improvements in relation to the process for managing ICS's and complaints.